dd9jn/rfc4880bis/crypto-refresh.md

 - 32 octets representing an ephemeral X25519 public key.

+- A one-octet size of the following two values.

+- The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

-- A one-octet size, followed by an encrypted session key.
+- The encrypted session key.

 See section 6.1 of {{RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
 The shared secret is passed to HKDF (see {{RFC5869}}) using SHA256, and the UTF-8-encoded string "OpenPGP X25519" as the info parameter.
 The resulting key is used to encrypt the session key with AES-128 key wrap, defined in {{RFC3394}}.
-If the input contains a symmetric algorithm identifier (in the case of v3 PKESK), it is not encrypted, but prepended in plaintext to the ciphertext of the session key, so that the input to AES key wrap is a multiple of 8 octets.
-In this case, the one-octet size listed above refers to both the symmetric algorithm identifier octet and the encrypted session key.

 Note that unlike ECDH, no checksum or padding are appended to the session key before key wrapping.
 Additionally, unlike ECDH, the derived key is not bound to the recipient key.
 Instead, the Intended Recipient Fingerprint subpacket SHOULD be used when creating a signed and encrypted message (see {{intended-recipient-fingerprint}}).
+Finally, note that unlike the other algorithms, in the case of a v3 PKESK packet, the algorithm identifier is not encrypted.
+Instead, it is prepended to the encrypted session key in plaintext.
+Since the X25519 algorithm does not offer obfuscation of the session key size, encrypting the algorithm identifier offers little additional value.

 ### Algorithm-Specific Fields for X448 encryption {#pkesk-x448}

 - 56 octets representing an ephemeral X448 public key.

+- A one-octet size of the following two values.

+- The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

-- A one-octet size, followed by an encrypted session key.
+- The encrypted session key.

 See section 6.2 of {{RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
 The shared secret is passed to HKDF (see {{RFC5869}}) using SHA512, and the UTF-8-encoded string "OpenPGP X448" as the info parameter.
 The resulting key is used to encrypt the session key with AES-256 key wrap, defined in {{RFC3394}}.
-If the input contains a symmetric algorithm identifier (in the case of v3 PKESK), it is not encrypted, but prepended in plaintext to the ciphertext of the session key, so that the input to AES key wrap is a multiple of 8 octets.
-In this case, the one-octet size listed above refers to both the symmetric algorithm identifier octet and the encrypted session key.

 Note that unlike ECDH, no checksum or padding are appended to the session key before key wrapping.
 Additionally, unlike ECDH, the derived key is not bound to the recipient key.
 Instead, the Intended Recipient Fingerprint subpacket SHOULD be used when creating a signed and encrypted message (see {{intended-recipient-fingerprint}}).
+Finally, note that unlike the other algorithms, in the case of a v3 PKESK packet, the algorithm identifier is not encrypted.
+Instead, it is prepended to the encrypted session key in plaintext.
+Since the X448 algorithm does not offer obfuscation of the session key size, encrypting the algorithm identifier offers little additional value.

 ### Notes on PKESK {#pkesk-notes}